happyHooman/Semaphore/README.md

 Preview it [here](https://rawgit.com/happyHooman/Semaphore/master/index.html)

 ## Requirements
+ - [x] behaves like a real traffic light
- - [ ] add seconds to green and red to see how much time is left
+ - [x] add countdown to green and red lights to see how much time is left
  - [ ] viewport to make it visible on mobile phones
  - [ ] user defined time for red and green lights
- - [x] behaves like a real traffic light